elben/elben.github.io/site/blog/2015-11-22-the-end-of-dynamic-languages.markdown

 But my brand-new, clean-slate weekend project in Clojure… Ah, Clojure!
 A breath of fresh air!
 A land green with libraries rolling in composible functions, immutable data structures, and kind people.
 How beautiful is your syntax, and how wise are your sensibilities!
 Your middleware is just a function that takes a map and returns a map.
 And so is your SQL generator and DB migrator and HTML parser and URL router—a psychedelic circle of maps passed to-and-fro to the beat of the CPU, tick-tocking like a well-tuned Swiss watch.

 To be back in Clojure after such a long time away was to feel, instantly, back home.
-It restored my programmer's soul.
+It restored my programmer’s soul.

 But then crept in me a peculiar emotion I did not expect: **uncertainty**.